About Silip

-Silip Art That Matters is a long-form documentary series that dwells with artists and artistic lives shaped by time rather than urgency.
+Silip Art That Matters is a long-form documentary series that stays close to artists and the lives shaped by their work, over many years.

 Gunita